Watching soccer in England is a truly enjoyable experience. I’ve done quite a lot of it myself, making it to 54 clubs and seeing 80 games.

 - FA Cup

-- EFL Trophy (known as the Checkatrade Trophy for sponsorship reasons)
+- EFL Trophy (known as the Checkatrade Trophy)

 For the London area, I recommend a great blog called The London Football Guide.
 This covers the many amateur clubs, as well.